SOSSY MECHANICS RESIDENCY OFFERINGS

 Option 2: Short Workshop

 “The SCAMPER Dance: Playing with Movement” is a mini-workshop that gets students to apply some of the tools addressed in the Lecture/Demonstration “The Secret of Our Success: Playing with Reality.”

 We begin with a series of easy and funny, mental and physical warm-ups.
 Then, using a physical application of the tools of SCAMPER, students create unique, playful movements across the space.
 Finally, we show how the tools we used to create the movement can be applied to a wide range of creative endeavors including school work, problem solving and life in general.

-“Playing with Purpose” is a flexible, extended creativity workshop that can happen over the course of a week or a year that builds on the concepts introduced in both the Lecture/Demonstration “The Secret of Our Success: Playing with Reality” and the Mini-Creativity Workshop “The SCAMPER Dance: Making Movement.”
+“Playing with Purpose” is a flexible, extended creativity workshop that can happen over the course of a week or a year that builds on the concepts introduced in both the Lecture/Demonstration “The Secret of Our Success: Playing with Reality” or "Going Out of Your Mind (and Back in Again): Playing with Purpose" and the Mini-Creativity Workshop “The SCAMPER Dance: Playing with Movement.”

 We use a wide range of physical and mental “games” to train students how to tap into and hone their inherent creativity.
 By initially focusing on physical creativity exercises, we get students, especially those who tend to be intellectually oriented, to free their minds from expectations of perfection, and to achieve a state of playfulness.

 Then we build and apply a toolbox of skills that allow students to turn their freely created discoveries into a creation that meets intentional objectives (a story, a scene, a show, a solution…).